CSA Scores: What They Are & Why They Matter

 While your CSA score may feel like just another compliance matter you need to worry about, with the right mindset, you can turn your CSA score into one of your best business assets.

-• What is considered a good CSA score?
+What is a CSA score?

 The CSA program launched in November 2010, and it is a program run by the FMCSA that’s designed to encourage carriers to be aware of their responsibility to keep our roadways safe.